 Second, you can do exactly what you did before and find another challenge somewhere else.

-Yes, we’re launching Your Next Six Months (almost) the same way as we launched before.
-It’s the same class as it always was.
-But I’m working on some other projects on the sidelines that are exciting, that are stretching me, that are challenging me in other ways.
+When we re-launch a new session of an existing class, it’s not that exciting from our end.
+To new student, it’s a “first time.”
+But to us, it’s the same class as it always was.
+But to get my dopamine, I’m working on some other projects on the sidelines that are exciting, that are stretching me, that are challenging me in other ways.

-Even though Your Next Six Months is pretty much the same as it was before, I’m getting my dopamine from the challenge and the thrill of other business activities.
+Even though any particular class (to me) is pretty much the same as it was before, I’m getting my dopamine from the challenge and the thrill of other business activities.
 You get your consistency of experience and I get enough dopamine that I don’t run off with a cocktail waitress.

 Third, you can get your dopamine somewhere else entirely.
 You can accept with grace that business is always not always going to be a passionate, wild ride.
 You can accept that it’s not always going to be full of excitement and thrills and passion and joy.
 You can accept that business is business, your job is your job, and you are free to have as much fun as you want in other arenas of life.

 You can really pick any of the three that you want.